Workshop Recordings and Feedback

 To protect those customer/owners that are disproportionately impacted, OPPD could address this through adjusted rate structures.
 Another policy that would serve as a catalyst to achieve this goal and protect these same customer/owners from rate increases would be to support a carbon cashback payment with a national carbon tax.

-Nancy over 2 years ago
+Nancy almost 3 years ago

 YES - net zero by 2035!!
 This is a critical step to securing and safe and sustainable future.
 The minimal cost is nothing compared to the cost of not taking this vital and critical step forward.
 I will happily pay an additional 1% - and frankly, much more if necessary.

-ptz over 2 years ago
+ptz almost 3 years ago

 As an Omaha resident and OPPD customer, I am fully supportive of OPPD efforts to achieve Net Zero by 2035.
 Any related costs will be minimal and a better value than the growing costs of our climate crisis.
 I appreciate the current low costs and high reliability of our area's energy, but am willing to pay more and deal with any glitches in reliability that may occur during the transition to renewables and/or to provide for just energy distribution.
 If organizations and communities defer Net Zero goals to 2050, we will no doubt be in the throes of devastating, irreversible climate impact, leaving generations to suffer for the choices we are making now.
 I appreciate OPPD's leadership and work to provide clean energy and reach Net Zero and I strongly support a 2035 Net Zero goal.

-Pam over 2 years ago
+Pam almost 3 years ago

 Thank you for accepting public comment on your initial results for the Decarbonization Pathways.